-It’s easier in Bora Bora where traveling to the island’s main town is easy and quick.
+That’s easier in Bora Bora where traveling to the island’s main town is easy and quick.
 It’s also quite easy to visit neighboring culture-rich islands in French Polynesia too – like Tahiti and Moorea.

 A trip to Bora Bora’s only town, Vaitape (pop: 5000) is worth it in order to experience some of community life.
-Although the town is focused on the tourist trade, a visit here will give you the chance to try out local cuisine.
+Although the town is focused on the tourist trade, a visit there will give you a chance to try out local cuisine.
 Some of which we recommend later in this article.

 However if you plan to make any excursions into population centers – like the capital Malé or public beaches – then be sure to dress conservatively, and avoid things such as alcohol.